qkfang/azure-ai-lab/docs/02-Azure-AI-Services/2-Translation.md

 title: "Translation"
 ---

-Leverage translation services and the GPT-4o model to interpret customer feedback across various languages, enabling efficient summarization and in-depth analysis for data-driven decision-making.​
+Leverage translation services and the GPT-4o model to interpret customer feedback across various languages.

-There is a `Translation` page (`apps\web\pages\translation\Translation.tsx`) on chatbot.
+There is a `Translation` page located here(`apps\web\pages\translation\Translation.tsx`) on the website.
 The page has an input textbox for user review, and a button to invoke AI Service and get back translated review.

+1- Navigate to the page via `Explorer` and click the file to open it in the editor.

-Open above page in `VS Code` and replace the whole file with below code.
+2- Replace all text in the file with below code.

 ```
 import React, { useState } from "react";